-The Laura and Isaac Perlmutter Cancer Center at the NYU Langone Medical Center is a cancer center that leads the way in both treatment and care for cancer patients and cancer research.
-The Cancer Center provides patients with a multi-disciplinary approach to treatment, providing a team of experts that analyzes each patient’s unique situation and needs and then develops a personalized treatment plan.
+The Laura and Isaac Perlmutter Cancer Center at the NYU Langone Medical Center leads the way in research, treatment, and care for cancer patients.
+The Cancer Center utilizes a multi-disciplinary approach to treatment, analyzing each patient’s unique needs and developing personalized treatment plans.

-The Perlmutter Cancer Center is one of few cancer treatment facilities that actually have mesothelioma specialists on staff.
-As a rare type of cancer, not many specialists exist, but patients referred to Langone get the benefit of two such specialists as well as a whole staff of experts in all areas of medicine related to cancer treatment.
+The Perlmutter Cancer Center is one of few cancer treatment facilities with mesothelioma specialists on staff.
+Because mesothelioma is such a rare cancer, few specialists exist.
+Patients referred to Langone have access to two mesothelioma specialists as well as a staff of experts in general cancer treatment.